-If you're traveling or working abroad, the nearest U.S. Embassy can help you find a doctor.
+If you're from the United States and traveling or working abroad, the nearest U.S. Embassy can help you find a doctor.
+If you're from another country, contact your country's embassy.
 Be sure to tell your doctor or hospital about your symptoms before your visit so that precautions can be taken to prevent transmission of the virus to others.

 What you can do

-Before your appointment, to help your doctor find the cause of your symptoms as quickly as possible, write a list that answers the following questions:
+Before your appointment, to help your doctor find the cause of your symptoms, write a list that answers the following questions:

 - What symptoms do you have?
 When did they start?

 - Have you recently traveled in Africa?
-If so, where exactly?
+If so, what part?

-- If you were recently in Africa, did you hunt or eat any monkeys?
+- If you were recently in Africa, did you hunt or eat monkeys?

-- Have you recently been in any caves or underground mines in Africa?
+- Did you recently visit caves or underground mines in Africa?

-- Are you employed in a lab that uses monkeys in research?
-If so, do these monkeys come from Africa?
+- Are you employed in a lab that uses monkeys from Africa or the Philippines in research?

 If possible, take a family member or friend with you.
-Sometimes it can be difficult to absorb all the information provided to you in the hospital or during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be difficult to remember all the information provided to you in the hospital or during an appointment.
+Someone who accompanies you may remember something you missed or forgot.